Water Spinach Cuttings: Bucket Greens Fast

 Tools and Materials

-• Clean water: Use tap water, filtered water, or safely collected rainwater.
+• Clean water: Tap, filtered, or rainwater.

 How to Root Water Spinach Cuttings in a Bucket